Privacy & cookies policy

 • Usage data including information about how you use our website, products and services.

-• Marketing and communications data such as your marketing and communication preferences in respect of us and our third parties.
+• Marketing and communications data such as your marketing and communication preferences in respect of us and (where relevant) third parties associated and/or affiliated with us.

-We also collect, use and share "Aggregated Data" such as statistical or demographic data for any purpose.
-Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
+We may also collect, use and share "Aggregated Data" such as statistical or demographic data for any purpose.
+This Aggregated Data could be derived from your personal data but is not considered personal data under data protection laws as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Policy.

 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our services).
-In such circumstances, we may have to decline or cease to provide the relevant service to you, but we will notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our services, to employ your services or to allow you to access our website).
+In such circumstances, we may have to decline or cease to provide you with, or receive from you, the relevant service, but we will notify you if this is the case at the time.

 3. How is your personal data collected?